MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

   Often the information you need for automation can be obtained quicker than making a cmdlet.
   PowerShell lets you access other frameworks and libraries, such as WMI and .NET.
-Instead of investing time creating a cmdlet, you might be able to get the information quicker using one of these libraries.
+Instead of investing time creating a cmdlet, you might be able to get the information more quickly using one of these libraries.

 - **Is the output trivial?**